 If you're selling your music on-line, then you most certainly will need to obtain ISRC codes.
 These aren't required at the mastering stage, however your digital store will ask for them when you upload your mastered wav files for distribution.
+Some digital distributors may even supply you with ISRC codes when you sign up with them.

-6. I'm selling my tunes on line as mp3s.
-Can I bring mp3s to mastering?
+6. I'm selling my tunes online as Mp3s.
+Can I bring Mp3s to mastering?

-Even though this might seem logical, it's an absolute 'must' to bring the full resolution wav file to mastering.
+Even though this might seem logical, it's an absolute 'must' to bring the full resolution way file to mastering.